Jackie Brenston: Biography

 Phillips licensed the recordings to Chess Records in Chicago, which released "Rocket 88" as by Jackie Brenston and his Delta Cats instead of Ike Turner and his Kings of Rhythm featuring Jackie Brenston.
 Turner blamed Phillips for this error.
 The record soon reached number one on the U.S. Billboard R&B chart.
 It sold approximately half a million copies.
 Turner and the band had been paid $20 each for the record.
 The exception was Brenston, who sold the rights to Phillips for $910.

 Phillips later claimed that this was the first rock and roll record.
 While there are many other records that are also said to be the "first", many sources confirm that "Rocket 88" was certainly among the first of the rock 'n' roll genre.
 Phillips used income from the success of the record to start Sun Records the following year.

 The success of the record caused friction within the group.
 After one further recording session, Brenston left Turner's band to pursue a solo career.
 Brenston later went on to perform in Lowell Fulson's band for two years.
 He returned to play in Turner's band in 1955.
 Although he occasionally sang with the band, Turner allegedly barred him from singing "Rocket 88".

 In 1958, Brenston played saxophone in the Cobra session with Turner which produced the singles "Double Trouble" and "All Your Love (I Miss Loving)" by Otis Rush.
 By now an alcoholic, Brenston continued playing in local bands.
 In 1960, Turner signed with Sue Records and released "A Fool in Love" with his future wife Tina Turner.
 Turner wrote one of Brenston's last recordings, "Trouble Up The Road" / "You Ain't The One" was released on Sue in 1961.
 Brenston's final recording session was in Chicago with Earl Hooker's band in 1963, and released on Mel London's Mel-Lon label, but alcoholism took a toll on his career.

-In spite of brief fame from "Rocket 88", Brenston did not achieve success in his career.
+In spite of his brief fame from "Rocket 88", Brenston did not achieve further success in his career.
 "He never had another hit and became an alcoholic ...
 Brenston finally quit music, became a truck driver and died forgotten in 1979".
 He died of a heart attack at V.A.
 Hospital in Memphis on December 15, 1979.